Bad experience with imported cheap – milling machine from China

 The machine could be useful for compromising improvisers and hobbyists

 But one thing must be clear.
-It remains a junk box!
-Probably you pay more for a China machine than for a tested, stable and precise CNC milling machine that is able to cut steel – this is up to you.
+It probably remains a tinker box!
+In the end, you’ll maybe pay more for a China machine than for a tested, stable and precise CNC milling machine that is able to cut steel – this is up to you.

 One last good advice